mijalapenos/ahk2-macos-shortcuts/README.md

 # akh2-macos-shortcuts

-Making working on Windows more managable
+Making working on Windows more bearable